-Note: CHS Legacy hospitals are compared to an April 2013 baseline, while HMA are compared to a June 2015 baseline; Data trails by one quarter and is not yet available for Q3 2017.
+Note: CHS Legacy hospitals are compared to an April 2013 baseline, while HMA are compared to a June 2015 baseline.

 Ongoing Research Collaboration with Harvard

 Collaborating with Harvard T.H.
 Chan School of Public Health on their continuing research related to the Safe Surgery Checklist - the World Health Organization (WHO) demonstrated significant reduction in surgical mortality and complications with the use of this tool.